aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.drawing/shape/_index.md

 ## Shape class

 Represents an object in the drawing layer, such as an AutoShape, textbox, freeform, OLE object, ActiveX control, or picture.
+To learn more, visit the [Working with Shapes](https://docs.aspose.com/words/cpp/working-with-shapes/) documentation article.

 ```cpp
 class Shape : public Aspose::Words::Drawing::ShapeBase,